Yissachar Shlomo Teichtal

-Yissachar Shlomo Teichtal (1885–24 January 1945) was one of the few European rabbis to break ranks with Ashkenazi Orthodox Judaism to support an active effort to settle the land of Israel.
+Yissachar Shlomo Teichtal (9 February 1885–24 January 1945) was one of the few European rabbis to break ranks with Ashkenazi Orthodox Judaism to support an active effort to settle the Land of Israel, then part of Ottoman Palestine and later Mandatory Palestine.
 He was murdered on a transport train during the closing days of World War II.

 Early life

 Yissachar Shlomo Teichtal was born in Hungary in 1885 from a family of well-known rabbis and Jewish leaders.
-His parents were Gittel and Yitzchak Teichtal.
+His parents were Yitzchak and Gittel Teichtal.
 His father was a scholar, teacher, and a chasid of the Rebbe of Sanz.
 At thirteen years of age, Teichtal began his yeshiva study under Rabbi Shalom Weider who was the av beit din (town rabbi) of Nyíregyháza, Hungary.
 At age fifteen he moved to Żabno (now in Poland), where he was a student of Rabbi Shalom Unger.

 Teichtal returned to Hungary and at the age of twenty-one he received rabbinic ordination (semichah) from the Rebbe of Talisheva.
 He received another ordination a year later from Rabbi Shmuel Rosenberg and a third ordination the same year from Rabbi Mordechai Leib Winkler.
 Teichtal first married Freidl Ginz when he was 19 years of age.
 When Freidl died at a young age, he married Nechamah Friedman.

-In 1921 Teichtal became the av beit din and Rabbi of Piešťany, Czechoslovakia (present-day Slovakia), a city famous for its mineral baths.
+In 1921 Teichtal became the av beit din and Rabbi of Pishtian, i.e. Piešťany, Czechoslovakia (present-day Slovakia), a city famous for its mineral baths.
 Remaining in Piešťany for 20 years, he established the Moriah yeshiva.

 World War II

-Czechoslovakia was invaded in 1938 while Teichtal was still residing in Pishtian.
+Czechoslovakia was invaded in 1938 while Teichtal was still residing in Piešťany.
 As the Nazi oppression increased, he found himself along with ten other family members hiding at the local beit midrash (study hall).
 From his hiding place, he witnessed many atrocities, including the mass deportation of friends and neighbors.

 The Chief Rabbi of Slovakia in Nitra sent messengers offering refuge for Teichtal and his family.
 In the month of Elul 1942, he and his family escaped into Hungary to go into hiding in Nitra.
 After much wandering, he finally ended up in Budapest, where he remained for nearly two years.
 In Budapest he completed his seminal work, Eim HaBanim Semeicha, after working on it for a little more than one year.

 In 1944, Hungary was invaded by the Nazis.
 Thinking that Slovakia might be safe, the Teichtal family returned there to wait out the end of the war.
 When the Nazis stepped up their efforts to find remaining Jews, Teichtal and his family were captured and transported to Auschwitz.